-Technology
+Best and worst airlines

 What makes airlines Which?
 Recommended Providers?

-In September 2016, we asked 7,534 Which? members to complete an online survey about their recent experiences of flying with an airline from the UK.
-They reported on a total of 11,359 flights and their customer score was based on a combination of overall satisfaction and the likelihood of recommending the airline to a friend.
+In September and October 2017, we asked Which? members to complete an online survey about their recent experiences of flying with an airline from the UK.
+They reported on a total of 11,625 flights of which 9,623 were economy flights.
+Their customer score was based on a combination of overall satisfaction and the likelihood of recommending the airline to a friend.
 Only airlines rated by at least 30 members are included.

 Which?
-Recommended Providers are those that you gave a customer score of at least 70%, but we also take into account things such as credit card charges or other issues that might affect consumers.
+Recommended Providers are those that you gave a customer score of at least 70%, but we also take into account other issues that might affect consumers.

-Which? has long been campaigning on the issue of credit card fees and airlines including Jet2, Monarch and Virgin Atlantic completely scrapped them in 2016.